Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 As the men settle into relaxed positions, Boys begins to talk them through a detailed tour of their own bodies on this day and at this moment—the first step in the practice of yoga nidra.
 Gradually the room quiets, until the only sounds are the hum of the ventilation system and Boys’ voice: “Can you feel the inside of your mouth?
 Now bring your attention to your left ear.
 Feel the inside of your left ear.
 Feel your right ear.
 Can you feel both ears simultaneously?”
 Around the room, faces relax, jaws soften, and soon snores start to rumble as the men drop deeper into relaxation.

-Yoga nidra is an ancient but little-known yogic practice that’s becoming increasingly popular as both a form of meditation and a mind-body therapy.
-It is a systematic form of guided relaxation that typically is done for 35 to 40 minutes at a time.
+Yoga nidra is an ancient yogic practice that’s becoming increasingly popular as both a form of meditation and a mind-body therapy.
+It is a systematic form of guided relaxation that is typically practiced for 35 to 40 minutes at a time.

 Practitioners say that it often brings immediate physical benefits, such as reduced stress and better sleep, and that it has the potential to heal psychological wounds.
 As a meditation practice, it can engender a profound sense of joy and well-being.